May 1 cont...

 This set me off on a fresh round of sobs, but of relief and gratitude.

-How can anyone who hasn't been in this situation fully comprehend how perfect those texts were?
 I felt hugged and soothed and now sure that, with texts like these, this kind of support, not only could I go on, but that I had to.

 This never was just about me...